-Crone Settlers in the United States in the 17th Century
+Crone Settlers in United States in the 17th Century

-Crone Settlers in the United States in the 18th Century
+Crone Settlers in United States in the 18th Century

-Crone Settlers in the United States in the 19th Century
+Crone Settlers in United States in the 19th Century

 The Crone Family Crest was acquired from the Houseofnames.com archives.
 The Crone Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.